Bertrand31/WikipediaPipeline/README.md

 to wikimedia at the same time, the task at hand is inherently parallelisable.
 In the future, it is definitely something that should be looked into.
 We could even envision mutliple machines working in parallel, each processing multiple "hour chunks" and writing them to a single HDFS cluster.

-## Miscellaneous

-You'll notice that I'm using the `scala-newtype` library to wrap the WikiStat type.
-It provides an equivalent of Haskell's `newtype` in Scala.
-The idea of a `newtype` is to wrap a type into another, more specific type, so that we can enforce more type safety throughout the codebase.
-We could also achieve that using a regular case class, however a newtype incurs no runtime overhead at all, because it is removed altogether at compile time, and replaced by the underlying type: thus, we get the best of both worlds.
-Type safety at no runtime cost.

 ## Running the service